TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/UserTSconfig.rst

 		header = Hello!
 	}

-Then we set the following values in the TSconfig field of the *user*
+Then we set the following values in the TSconfig field of the specific *user*.

 .. code-block:: typoscript